Logo JACQUELINE HENNECKE JH

 I made so many mistakes at the beginning because I had my eye on the end goal.
 A common failure in usability studies is using research to validate hypotheses, rather than to hear open feedback.
 Learning to divide up steps and structure the process allowed me to listen and design better.

-Aesthetic Design in UX:
+Accesssibility in UX:

 Documentation: